ralphabb/GNN-RNI/README.md

 ```

 ## Acknowledgments
-We would like to sincerely thank Christopher Morris for his support in setting up k-gnn, and in extending the codebase
+We would like to thank Christopher Morris for his support in setting up k-gnn, and in extending the codebase
 to support the full 3-GNN.